HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 ### Q7: Discuss common methods of protecting information and data and how you would apply them to the project**

 Common methods for protecting information and data in a Rails project are tools such as the Devise and Rolify gems.
 This ensures that a user of a project has correct authorisation and authentication, so they are only able to access data applicable to them.
-Devise in particular also uses encryption for secure information, such as passwords, so that even developers are unable to see a users password.
+Devise in particular also uses encryption for secure information, such as passwords, so that even developers are unable to see a user’s password.

 It is recommended to use a third-party payment system if dealing with transactions on a rails project.
 A system such as Stripe or Paypal have their own policies and programs that ensure data is kept safe, and they adhere to legal requirements, meaning it isn't necessary to build a new payment system specific to just one project.